Welcome to today's edition of the Rush 24-7 podcast.

 I wanted to kind of get your thoughts on that.

-Um you're absolutely right.
+You're absolutely right.

-That every the look Clinton totally obsessed what people think about him.
+Clinton totally obsessed what people think about him.

 I mean, that's just a longer way of saying he's concerned about his legacy.

-So you say appearances, yeah, you're absolutely right.
+So you say appearances?

-I don't thought no, I don't I don't think so.
+No, no, I don't think so.

-I think the nightline was put in there and in part to deal with the uh criticisms and the complaints uh from the Clinton administration and the Democrats and the threatening of the broadcast license by the Democrat Party.
+I think the nightline was put in there and in part to deal with the criticisms and the complaints from the Clinton administration and the Democrats and the threatening of the broadcast license by the Democrat Party.

-So I think that was put it.
+So I think that was put.

 I don't know that they cut 20 minutes out of this.